threefoldtech/tfchain/docs/misc/adding_validators.md

 If you have never installed Rust, you should do this first.

-If you have already installed Rust, run the following command to make sure you are using the latest version.
+If you have already installed Rust, run the following command to make sure you are using the latest version:

 ```bash
 rustup update
 ```

-If not, this command will fetch the latest version of Rust and install it.
+If not, this command will fetch the latest version of Rust and install it:

 ```bash
 curl https://sh.rustup.rs -sSf | sh -s -- -y